hbshai/goraf/README.md

  - `$GOPATH/bin/goraf`
  - browse to localhost:8000

+alternatively, you can get up-to-date builds from [gobuilder](https://gobuilder.me/github.com/hbshai/goraf).

+we also tag and build release versions, found [here](https://github.com/hbshai/goraf/releases).

 specifics
 ---------
 This is a http server that serves a html site and allows users to edit a json file.